 TSA: Who were your earliest influences working as an artist?
 You mentioned Obiora Udechukwu, which other artists or lecturer influenced you?

 Victor Ekpuk: There is Agbo Folarin.
 He is late now.
-He was a practicing artist.
+He was a practising artist.
 The mirror that is being covered at the international airport is his work.
 He did that.
-He did other public art works at that time when Nigerian politicians still had the sense of appreciating art and other public aesthetics.
-Remember we used to have festival for arts and culture.
+He did other public artworks at that time when Nigerian politicians still had a sense of appreciating art and other public aesthetics.
+Remember we used to have a festival for arts and culture.